-To find out whether the selection of cluster services has led to the desired result, you can list all services that are now assigned to the cluster: Under WATO > Hosts, click in the host list at the cluster host entry.
+To find out whether the selection of cluster services has led to the desired result, you can list all services that are now assigned to the cluster: Under Setup > Hosts > Hosts, in the host list at the cluster host entry click the icon to edit the services.
 On the following page Services of host all cluster services are listed under Monitored services:

 On the other hand, for node hosts, those very services which have been moved to the cluster will now be missing from the list of monitored services.
 On the node host, you can find these again by looking at the end of the services list in the Monitored clustered services (located on cluster host) section:

-Tip: If you run local checks in a cluster where the Clustered services rule has been applied, you can use the Settings for local checks rule set to influence the result by choosing between Worst state and Best state.
+Tip: If you run local checks in a cluster where the Clustered services rule has been applied, you can use the Local checks in Checkmk clusters rule set to influence the result by choosing between Worst state and Best state.